ZoneSixGames/RoboTalk/README.md

 ## Requirements

-This application requires API keys from https://openai.com for script completion and https://elevenlabs.io for speech generation.
+This application requires API keys from Google Search Engine (https://console.cloud.google.com/) for current articles to research, https://openai.com for news summarization and script creation, and https://elevenlabs.io for speech generation.

 ## Installation